amaranth-lang/amaranth/docs/glossary.rst

 .. _Synthesis:

  **Synthesis**
-  Synthesis is the process of building a :ref:`netlist<Netlist>` from a circuit design model.
+  The process of building a :ref:`netlist<Netlist>` from a circuit design model.

   Synthesis represents the :ref:`hardware definition language<HDL>` as :ref:`register transfer level<RTL>` that is automatically transfered into gates.